 Getting To The Why

 Coding of open-end answers, often called “content analysis” is the process of reading all open-end answers and developing a list of “codes” based upon themes in the content.
 This baseline code list will allow for better overall trending analysis of themes that come up in open-end answers.
 For this pilot, all open end answers were read, themed, and coded to develop the findings as to what potentially caused cases to go from the road to success, to unsuccessful.
 When asking the participant to rate the agency’s performance, and following up with why they felt that way, the following key themes were found as reasons for their ratings: When asking why the participant chose to stop working with the agency:

 After review of these statistics and more, the agency’s representatives were not only pleased but “blown away” by the amount of data that was described as “going above and beyond”.
 Since the success of the pilot program, Capture ISG is proudly rolling out Closure Re-Connect to other vocational rehabilitation employment services agencies for their use.
-With our services, we believe the same level of research can result in potential returns on investment for all agencies; whether through the response analysis providing areas of strength and opportunities for improvement, or using the Re-Connect Referral to obtain an additional opportunity to work with the respondent, we believe that Closure Re-Connect can be the key to every VR agency.
-Contact us today for a free quote and to discuss Closure Re-Connect with Capture ISG’s team of research administrators.
-We look forward to hearing from you.
+With our services, we believe the same level of research can result in potential returns on investment for all agencies; whether through the response analysis providing areas of strength and opportunities for improvement, or using the Re-Connect Referral to obtain an additional opportunity to work with the respondent, we believe that Closure Re-Connect can be the key to every VR agency and an opportunity to claim the funding owed to them for their services.